 €12,50 per class | You can pay with a card or cash.
 Receipts for payment available.

 No need to sign up.
 I will pick you up downstairs in front of the entrance.
-Please come in time as I won’t be able to let you in afterwards.
+Please come 5 minutes before 10:00 so we can go up together.
+I won’t be able to let you in afterwards.

 Thank you.
 Be welcome!

 These morning classes are meant as professional trainings and aimed for people who have some experience in SRT already.
 I look at experience related to the practice of SRT, yet different fields and practices may connect.
 If not sure, please contact me through email.
 Thank you.

 “You can’t make a leaf grow by stretching it.” – Kirsty Alexander, SRT teacher